alessandromr/wordpress-terraform-aws/README.md

 Some WordPress plugins and themes use native PHP sessions, to host WordPress behind a load balancer is necessary to distributed those sessions.
 Settings about Redis are configured in `php.ini` and natively supported by PHP and `php-redis` extension.

-Redis cluster is provisioned with Elasticache and spans in multiple AZs.
+Redis cluster is provisioned with Elasticache and spans in multiple AZs for replication.
+This Redis cluster is replicated but not sharded.
+On a bigger scale sharding can help scale write demand, but it's probably not necessary for this specific case where writes are significantly less than reads.
+For reads, replication insure we can have multiple nodes to read from.

 ## Terraform style